AIDELabAZ/money_matters/README.md

 Note that the code requires installing the Stata package `randcoef` as discussed in Barriga Cabanillas et al. (2018) and `tuple`.

 ## References
 Barriga Cabanillas, O., J. D. Michler, A. Michuda, and E. Tjernström (2018).
-Fitting and interpreting correlated random-coecient models using Stata.
+Fitting and interpreting correlated random-coefficient models using Stata.
 Stata Journal 18 (1), 159-73.

 Michler, J.D, E. Tjernström, S. Verkaart, and K. Mausch (2019).
 Money matters: The role of yields and profits in agricultural technology adoption.
 American Journal of Agricultural Economics 101 (3): 710-31.